- 24X7Claim Assistance &

-Two-wheeler insurance safeguards a two wheeler and its owner by offering protection against financial liabilities that may arise in case accidents occur.
+Two-wheeler insurance safeguards a two-wheeler and its owner by offering protection against financial liabilities that may arise in case of accidents occur.

 - Natural calamities such as fire, flood, lightning, earthquakes, etc.